Do you wonder about what an artist said? This glossary of art terms explains the answers to many of our painting questions.

-Find the art terms used by many of today's painting artists;
+glossary of art terms used by today's artists

 Color makes our paintings sing.
 It attracts people to our paintings.
 The joy of color is the reason many of us paint.